Bank Guarantee – A 2018 Comprehensive Guide

-A bank guarantee is a generic term and there are several types of bank guarantee that can help businesses.
+A bank guarantee is a broad term and there are several types of bank guarantee that can help businesses.

-As an example, say a small client is dealing with a multinational company on a project, they might require some form of promise to have the relevant financial backing to complete that project.
+As an example, a small client is dealing with a multinational company on a project.
+They might require some form of a promise to have the relevant financial backing to complete that project.
 A bank would conduct due diligence on the small company and would act as a ‘guarantor’ to the multinational company; ensuring that the small client will complete the project on certain terms.

-A bank guarantee is a ‘surety bond’ which is often addressed to a larger institution of corporate by which the bank pledges (and contractually agrees) to pay an agreed amount under stipulated conditions.
+A bank guarantee is a ‘surety bond’.
+This bond is often addressed to a larger institution by which the bank pledges (and contractually agrees) to pay an agreed amount under particular conditions.